creativecreatorormaybenot/clock/README.md

 ## Thanks

-Thanks to [Pants](https://github.com/Pants44) for being awesome and patiently giving me some design feedback, the Flutter team for creating this challenge, the framework, actively working with the open source community, and providing awesome content like the [Flutter Interact sessions](https://www.youtube.com/playlist?list=PLjxrf2q8roU0o0wKRJTjyN0pSUA6TI8lg), everyone who shared Flutter Clock progress, which inspired me and helped to keep me motivated, and all other creators of resources I linked to in the **TODO** section (in this `README.md` file) throughout the development of this entry.
+Thanks to [Pants](https://github.com/Pants44) for being awesome and patiently giving me some design feedback, to the Flutter team for creating this challenge and the framework, actively working with the open source community, and providing awesome content like the [Flutter Interact sessions](https://www.youtube.com/playlist?list=PLjxrf2q8roU0o0wKRJTjyN0pSUA6TI8lg), to everyone who shared Flutter Clock progress, which inspired me and helped to keep me motivated, and to all other creators of resources I linked to in the **TODO** section (in this `README.md` file) throughout the development of this entry.